sutageiza0/Pigeon-Launcher/README.md

 ***The official release for the Pigeon Mod Launcher!
 A tutorial text on how to install and use it is included below as well!***

 **Launcher install**
-1. download the zip file
+1. download the latest zip file from versions on the right >
 2. unzip it
 3. run the PigeonLauncher.exe in the folder
 4. add the location of your steam install of R&A to the bottom selector